Our projects: enhancing impact

 Developing and implementing an anti-poverty strategy for London for Oxfam GB.

 Scoping of a social enterprise strategy for Caritas, a UK charity providing services to people with disabilities, people with hearing loss and women escaping human trafficking.
+Development of SEIDs (social enterprise ideas development), a new family of social enterprises including a social enterprise hub for marginalised people with a social enterprise idea.

 Due diligence review of applications to the Western Australian Social Enterprise Fund for Social Traders, Australia’s social enterprise peak body.